keptn/lifecycle-toolkit/docs/content/en/docs/implementing/metrics.md

 you cannot use multiple observability platforms in one namespace for one API.

-Keptn Metrics provides a single entry point to all metrics in the cluster and allows you to use multiple observability platforms and, beginning with V0.8.0, multiple instances of any observability platform.
+The Keptn Metrics Operator provides a single entry point to all metrics in the cluster and allows you to use multiple observability platforms and, beginning with V0.8.0, multiple instances of any observability platform.